Chicago takes to the air

 Meanwhile, the U.S. Navy needed an airport.
 The Navy had for years trained seaplane pilots at its Great Lakes reserve base, near Waukegan.
 That facility added land-based planes in 1923 but could accommodate only a small airfield.
 In 1937, what had become the Naval Reserve Aviation Base was relocated to Curtiss Field, where it was welcomed as a paying tenant.
 Glenview evidently met the Navy’s needs; as the military buildup in late ‘30s got underway in earnest, Curtiss Field was sold to the government (at a loss) and became Naval Air Station Glenview (NASG).

 The bombing in faraway Pearl Harbor in 1941 caused an explosion in Glenview.
-The Navy suddenly had need of pilots able to fly airplanes onto and from aircraft carriers, which were then bearing the brunt of the fight against the Japanese.
+The Navy suddenly had a need for pilots able to fly airplanes onto and from aircraft carriers, which were then bearing the brunt of the fight against the Japanese.
 Glenview was chosen to be the only military carrier pilot training location in the U.S., it being (among other reasons) safe from attack from the ocean coasts.
 A facility that had housed fewer than 250 officers, men, and cadets before the war was, in a mere seven months, expanded into a mini-city of 1.5 square miles that housed nearly 5,000 officers, cadets, and enlisted men and nearly 350 aircraft.
 In time the field would boast 1.5 miles of runways and 108 buildings.

 NAS Glenview managed to train torpedo bomber and dive bomber pilots for carrier duty in spite of having no aircraft carriers, which the Navy sensibly decided were more useful elsewhere.
 Instead, the Navy fitted two Lake Michigan steamers with carrier-type decks on which cadets could practice landings and takeoffs.
 The hybrid ships were berthed at Navy Pier overnight and commuted north for work each morning, where Avengers, Corsairs, and Hellcats—fabled names in the World War II aviation arsenal—awaited the day’s adventures.